Mazen-B/Kruskal_MST/README.md

     <figcaption>Figure 3: Output when running the draw method in substation.py</figcaption>
     </figure>

 This project is a part of a university course project for the Systems and Network Analysis course.
+Therefore, this project implements the stuff that I learned in this course.